Q: How much does it cost to register with SDA?

 Q: I am interested in pursuing graduate studies and I haven’t completed an internship.
 Can I complete graduate competencies to become a member of SDA?

 A: There are a number of routes and steps involved in becoming licensed with SDA.
-Contact the Registrar to find out about the assessment process for applicants trained outside of Canadian accredited programs.
+Contact the Registrar to find out about the assessment process for applicants trained outside of approved dietetic education programs.

 Q: I am applying for registration with SDA from another country.
 What do I need to do?

-A: There are a number of routes and steps involved in becoming licensed with SDA.
-Contact the Registrar to find out about the assessment process for applicants trained outside of Canadian accredited programs.
+A: There are a number of steps involved in becoming licensed with SDA.
+Contact the Registrar to find out about the assessment process for applicants trained outside of approved dietetic education programs.
 Click here to find out more information about the English language proficiency requirements.

 Canadian Dietetic Registration Exam

 Q: Who must write the Canadian Dietetic Registration Exam (CDRE)?